-Here are some tips on taking (and passing) the Scrum.org Professional Scrum Developer I (PSD I) assessment and gaining certification:
+Here are some tips on taking and passing the Scrum.org Professional Scrum Developer I (PSD I) assessment and gaining certification:

 - Read the Scrum Guide and get really familiar with it.
-This is the primary source of all answers for the assessment

-- Read some of these suggested Scrum books
+- Read some of these suggested books.

 When you are ready to take the assessment for real:

 - Don’t spend too long on each question.
 If unsure of an answer, note down the question number and move on.
-Completing all the questions in the time box can be challenging.
+Completing all the questions in the timebox can be challenging.

 - Come back to the hard questions at the end and use your time to think them over.

-- Google the question if unsure, but be careful as this takes time and there are lots of unreliable sources out there.
+- Google the question if really unsure, but be careful as this takes time and there are lots of unreliable sources out there.

 I hope this information will help you to pass.
 Let me know how you get on via the comments below and good luck!

-How To Pass The Professional Scrum Developer II (PSD II) Assessment From Scrum.org21st June 2017
+How To Pass The Professional Scrum Product Backlog Management Skills (PSPBM Skills) Assessment From Scrum.org27th September 2023

 Share this Post